Can dancing online cut Alzheimer's risk in down syndrome?

 Summary

 This study tested whether a 12-week online dance program is practical and enjoyable for young adults with Down Syndrome.
-Twenty participants joined two 35-minute group dance sessions each week from home.
-Researchers measured attendance, safety, and changes in fitness and thinking skills to see if this approach could help lower Alzheimer's risk.
-The goal was to learn if this type of remote exercise program is feasible for this group.
+Twenty participants joined two 35-minute group dance sessions each week.
+Researchers measured attendance, safety, and changes in fitness and thinking skills.
+The goal was to see if this fun, remote exercise could help lower the risk of Alzheimer's disease.

 Disclaimer Read more